Azure/CanadaPubSecALZ/ONBOARDING_GUIDE_ADO.md

 ### Step 4.2:  Update configuration files in git repository

-Set the configuration parameters even if there’s an existing central Log Analytics Workspace.
+Set the configuration parameters even if there's an existing central Log Analytics Workspace.
 These settings are used by other deployments such as Azure Policy for Log Analytics.
 In this case, use the values of the existing Log Analytics Workspace.

 When a Log Analytics Workspace & Automation account already exists, enter Subscription ID, Resource Group, Log Analytics Workspace name and Automation account name.
 The automation will update the existing deployment instead of creating new resources.